nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 GadgetCLI's function is built around the gadget.yml configuration file.
 This is where you define the container's resources, issue commands once a container is started and state what containers to run and in what order.

+The gadget.yml file conveniently wraps us Docker commands, options and parameters all in one place.
+To learn more about what each configuration does on the Docker side click the title to be taken to Docker documentation.

 From here on out "host" refers to the Gadget compatible hardware running GadgetOS and "host computer" refers to the computer the Gadget compatible hardware is plugged into via USB.

 Starting from the top of the file, here is what each section of gadget.yml does.